An Arithmetic Characterization of 2-Generated Numbers

 Motivated by the interplay between group-theoretic properties and arithmetic structure, we study a new class of integers, namely \emph{2-generated numbers}, defined as follows:

 \begin{definition} A positive integer $n$ is called a \emph{2-generated number} if every group of order $n$ can be generated by two elements. \end{definition}

-While the structure of 1-generated (i.e., cyclic) groups is well-understood and has been extensively characterized, the study of 2-generated groups is more challenging and less structured.
+While the structure of 1-generated (that is, cyclic) groups is well-understood and has been extensively characterized, the study of 2-generated groups is more challenging and less structured.
 Numerous investigations have addressed conditions in this direction, though the results are scattered in the literature without a comprehensive characterization.
 A well-known result in this area is that every finite simple group is 2-generated.
 The proof is mainly based on the Classification of Finite Simple Groups.
 It begins with Miller’s early work on alternating groups~\cite{simple1}.
 In~\cite{simple5}, Steinberg proved this for simple groups of Lie type.
 However, the proof was finally completed in 1984, when Aschbacher and Guralnick~\cite{simple6} showed that every sporadic group is 2-generated.

-Apart from simple groups, several other interesting families of groups such as symmetric, dihedral, and dicyclic groups are also 2-generated even though their internal structures are different.
+Apart from simple groups, several other interesting families of groups, such as symmetric, dihedral, and dicyclic groups, are also 2-generated even though their internal structures are different.
 The structural differences among these groups show the complexity of 2-generated groups.
 This makes it important to look more closely at how generation is linked to the arithmetic of the group order.
-This is one of the main motivations for studying 2-generated numbers.
-To better understand the structure of 2-generated groups, Lucchini and Maróti introduced the concept of \emph{generating graphs} in~\cite{gen1, gen2}.
+This is one of the motivations for studying 2-generated numbers.

+To better understand the structure of 2-generated groups, Lucchini and Maróti introduced the concept of generating graphs (explicitly) and extensively studied in~\cite{gen1, gen2}.
 The \emph{generating graph} $\Gamma(G)$ of a finite group $G$ is the graph whose vertex set consists of the elements of $G$, with an edge joining two distinct elements if and only if they generate $G$.
-These graphs are trivial (i.e., empty) for groups that cannot be generated by two elements.
+These graphs are trivial (that is, empty) for groups that cannot be generated by two elements.
 Determining the values of $n$ for which all groups of order $n$ are 2-generated yields a sufficient condition for the generating graphs to be non-empty, based solely on the number of vertices.